KEY COVID-19 UPDATES

 - FEMA has released a Funeral Assistance program.
 It will be a reimbursement program for eligible funeral expenses for deaths related to COVID-19 that occurred after January 20, 2020.

 - PPE Push Packs remain available for service agencies within Newaygo County.
-Please contact Deputy Director Renee Gavin at email@example.com for additional information.
+Contact Deputy Director Renee Gavin for more infomation at firstname.lastname@example.org.

 - Newaygo County remains under a Local Disaster Declaration, authorizing jurisdictions to hold virtual meetings should they choose to do so.